bootdotdev/blog/content/cryptography/what-is-cryptography.md

 Where a classical bit holds a single binary value such as `0` or `1`, a [qubit](https://en.wikipedia.org/wiki/Qubit) can hold both values simultaneously.
 This means a single qubit can hold much more information than a classical bit, and all this is made possible by the phenomenon of [superposition](https://en.wikipedia.org/wiki/Quantum_superposition).
 This unique property allows them to process information in potentially logarithmic time, or in other words, exponentially faster than classical computers.

-Many asymmetric encryption algorithms have been mathematically proven to be broken by quantum computers using [Shor’s algorithm](https://en.wikipedia.org/wiki/Shor%27s_algorithm).
-Because algorithms like RSA rely heavily on the fact that normal computers can’t find prime factors quickly, they have remained secure for years.
+Many asymmetric encryption algorithms have been mathematically proven to be broken by quantum computers using [Shor's algorithm](https://en.wikipedia.org/wiki/Shor%27s_algorithm).
+Because algorithms like RSA rely heavily on the fact that normal computers can't find prime factors quickly, they have remained secure for years.
 With quantum computers breaking that assumption, then it may be time to find new standards.

 On the other hand, symmetric encryption, or more specifically [AES-256](/cryptography/aes-256-cipher/), is believed to be quantum-resistant.
 That means that [quantum computers are not expected](https://en.wikipedia.org/wiki/Post-quantum_cryptography#Symmetric_key_quantum_resistance) to be able to reduce the attack time enough to be effective if the key sizes are large enough.